andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |CUT                       |Cuts selected text and places it to the clipboard
 |DELETE                    |Deletes the symbol at the caret
 |DELETE_PARAGRAPH          |Deletes paragraph at the caret, or selected paragraphs
+|DESELECT                  |Clears any existing selection by moving anchor to the caret position
 |FOCUS_NEXT                |Transfer focus to the previous focusable node
 |FOCUS_PREVIOUS            |Transfer focus to the previous focusable node
 |INSERT_LINE_BREAK         |Inserts a line break at the caret